projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 distribution: physical and virtual IOAPIC pin for IOAPIC source, physical and virtual BDF and other info for MSI source.

-SOS passthrough is also in the scope of interrupt remapping which is done on-demand rather than on hypervisor initialization.
+Service VM passthrough is also in the scope of interrupt remapping which is done on-demand rather than on hypervisor initialization.

 .. figure:: images/passthru-image102.png
    :align: center
    :name: init-remapping

-   Initialization of remapping of virtual IOAPIC interrupts for SOS
+   Initialization of remapping of virtual IOAPIC interrupts for Service VM

-:numref:`init-remapping` above illustrates how remapping of (virtual) IOAPIC interrupts are remapped for SOS.
-VM exit occurs whenever SOS tries to unmask an interrupt in (virtual) IOAPIC by writing to the Redirection Table Entry (or RTE).
+:numref:`init-remapping` above illustrates how remapping of (virtual) IOAPIC interrupts are remapped for Service VM.
+VM exit occurs whenever Service VM tries to unmask an interrupt in (virtual) IOAPIC by writing to the Redirection Table Entry (or RTE).
 The hypervisor then invokes the IOAPIC emulation handler (refer to :ref:`hld-io-emulation` for details on I/O emulation) which